Why Short-Term Financial Goals Are a Smart Idea

 What are short-term financial goals?

-Whatever it is, make sure you have a plan to help you reach your goal.
+Whatever your goal is, having a plan is essential.
 With a clear and easy-to-follow strategy, you have a better chance of achieving the financial goals you've set for yourself.

-There are several reasons why you should set short-term financial goals.
-These types of goals can motivate you to spend less and save more.
-They may also make it easier for you to manage your money wisely and reduce financial stress.
+Setting short-term financial goals can motivate you to spend less, help you save more money, and make it easier for you to manage your money wisely.
+Each of these things sets you up for financial success and significantly reduces financial stress.

-There are many different ways to achieve financial goals, but one popular method is the SMART goal strategy.
-This stands for Specific, Measurable, Achievable, Relevant, and Timely.
-Here's what each component means:
+There are many ways to achieve financial goals, but one of the most popular methods is the SMART goal strategy.
+Here's how the SMART strategy works:

 - Specific: Your goal should be specific and clear.